-If you are just beginning, one of the best ways to establish a foundation is to learn songs that are good for practicing beginner drum techniques.
-Before you start playing, take a look at these four easy drum songs.
-Learning these will help you master some rudiments and get used to song structure.
+If you’re just beginning, one of the best ways to establish a foundation is to learn songs that are good for practicing beginner drum techniques.
+Learning the easy drum songs for beginners on this list will help you master some rudiments and get used to song structure!

 1. “Run to the Hills” – Iron Maiden